 Doctor of Medicine (M.D.)

 At the University of Kansas School of Medicine, the physicians of tomorrow are welcomed into a culture of community, forming bonds with peers and mentors by learning together.
-Through this support system, students reach common goals of serving their community and excelling in the knowledge of medicine and delivery of health care.
+Through this support system, students reach common goals of serving their community and excelling in the knowledge of medicine and the delivery of health care.

-In the fall of 2017, the KU School of Medicine launched its innovative new curriculum: Active -> Competency-Based -> Excellence-Driven (ACE).
+In the fall of 2017, the KU School of Medicine launched its innovative new curriculum: Active > Competency-Based > Excellence-Driven (ACE).
 The ACE curriculum’s block structure systematically introduces topics with progressive complexity of foundational and clinical content through the four years.
 The curriculum focuses on active learning, in which students develop skills in assessing their own learning needs and developing strategies to meet those needs.

 Top rankings